L1ghtn1ng/gochecksec/README.md

 # gochecksec
-A Go progam that checks the security flags for Linux binaries
+A Go program that checks the security flags for Linux binaries

 # Summary
 This was inspired by pwntools checksec and not wanting to have to install a venv in python to be able